She called it “the spin cycle.”

 Psychiatrist Amir Levine and psychologist Rachel Heller identified three core attachment styles that shape how you behave in relationships:

-- Secure.
-You’re comfortable with closeness and can handle conflict without losing your sense of self.
-You don’t chase and you don’t flee.
+• Secure.
+You are comfortable with closeness and can handle conflict without losing your sense of self.
+You do not chase and you do not flee.
 About 50% of people fall into this category.

-Here’s the problem.
+Here is the problem.
 Anxious and avoidant people are magnetically drawn to each other.
-There’s a whole science behind why anxious and avoidant partners keep attracting each other.
+There is a whole science behind why anxious and avoidant partners keep attracting each other.
 And when they pair up, they create the perfect conditions for a toxic cycle.

 Recommended read: Attached by Amir Levine and Rachel Heller.
 The essential guide to understanding how your attachment style shapes your love life and why certain relationships feel impossible to leave.

 Dr. Sue Johnson calls it the “Demon Dialogue.”
-It’s the destructive communication loop that takes over when attachment fears get triggered.
-And it’s shockingly predictable.
+It is the destructive communication loop that takes over when attachment fears get triggered.
+And it is shockingly predictable.

 Neither person is the villain.
 Both are terrified.